VoHMinh/fcj-worklog/content/6-Self-evaluation/_index.md

 ### Internship Overview

-During my internship at **Amazon Web Services (AWS)** from **September 8 to December 9, 2024**, I had the invaluable opportunity to learn, practice, and apply my academic knowledge to a real-world cloud computing environment.
+During my internship at **Amazon Web Services (AWS)** from **September 8 to December 9, 2024**, I had the invaluable opportunity to transform from a traditional backend developer into a cloud-native engineer.

-I participated in building the **Bandup IELTS Learning Platform** - a comprehensive AI-powered application that helps students prepare for IELTS exams through automated Writing and Speaking evaluations, as well as intelligent Flashcard generation from study materials.
+I served as a **Backend Developer** for the **Bandup IELTS Learning Platform** - a comprehensive AI-powered application.
+My primary focus was building a robust, scalable backend infrastructure using **Java Spring Boot**, integrating it deeply with AWS services to handle automated Writing and Speaking evaluations and intelligent study material generation.

 ---

 ### Key Achievements

-Through this project, I developed and improved skills in:
+Through this project, I significantly advanced my expertise in:

-**Cloud Architecture & AWS Services:**
-- Designed and implemented a scalable serverless architecture using AWS Lambda, API Gateway, and SQS
-- Configured VPC networking with public/private subnets, NAT Gateway, and Security Groups
-- Set up container orchestration with Amazon ECS and Fargate
+**Java Spring Boot & Cloud-Native Development:**
+- **RESTful API Design:** Developed and documented complex REST APIs using **Spring Web** to serve frontend requests and orchestrate AI workflows.
-- Managed data storage with Amazon S3, DynamoDB, and ElastiCache (Redis)
+- **Data Persistence:** Implemented efficient data access layers using **Spring Data JPA/Hibernate** with Amazon RDS and DynamoDB.
-- Integrated AI services including Amazon Bedrock (Titan Embeddings) and Google Gemini API
+- **Security:** Integrated **Spring Security** with AWS services for robust authentication and authorization.

-**Development & DevOps:**
+- **Asynchronous Processing:** Built event-driven features using **Spring Boot Messaging** to consume and produce messages via **Amazon SQS**, ensuring decoupling between user requests and heavy AI processing tasks.

+**Cloud Architecture & AWS Integration:**
+- **Containerization:** Dockerized Spring Boot applications and managed deployments using **Amazon ECS (Elastic Container Service)** and **AWS Fargate** for serverless container execution.
+- **AWS SDK for Java:** Successfully integrated the AWS SDK to programmatically interact with services like **Amazon S3** (storage), **ElastiCache (Redis)** (caching), and **Amazon Bedrock**.
-- Built Python-based Lambda functions for AI-powered evaluations
+- **Serverless Integration:** Orchestrated workflows where the Java backend triggers AWS Lambda functions for specific micro-tasks.
-- Implemented RAG (Retrieval-Augmented Generation) pipeline for flashcard generation
-- Set up CI/CD pipelines with GitLab and AWS CodePipeline
-- Practiced Infrastructure as Code principles

-**AI/ML Integration:**
+**AI/ML Integration (Backend Perspective):**
-- Integrated Google Gemini API for native audio processing (72% cost savings vs traditional approaches)
-- Implemented Amazon Titan Text Embeddings V2 for vector similarity search
-- Designed prompt engineering strategies for IELTS band scoring
+- **Orchestration:** Designed the backend logic to act as the central hub, routing user audio/text data to **Google Gemini API** and **Amazon Bedrock** and processing the returned analysis.
+- **Cost Optimization Logic:** Implemented backend logic to optimize token usage and API calls (achieving ~72% cost savings).
+- **Vector Database Interaction:** Managed integration with Vector Stores for RAG pipelines using Java clients.

 ---

 ### Work Ethics

 Throughout my internship, I consistently strived to:
-- Complete assigned tasks with high quality and attention to detail
+- Write clean, maintainable, and well-documented Java code following industry standards.
-- Follow company policies and AWS best practices for security and cost optimization
+- Follow AWS Well-Architected Framework principles for security and reliability.
-- Actively communicate with mentors and team members to improve work efficiency
+- Actively communicate with mentors to bridge the gap between application logic and infrastructure.
-- Document my work thoroughly for knowledge transfer
+- Ensure thorough testing (Unit Testing with JUnit/Mockito) before deployment.

 ---